-Department of Energy (DOE)5 is creating a new fan efficiency rating system which will eventually become a federal standard.
-It is the understanding of the Statewide CASE Team this change will replace the current ASHRAE 90.1-2016 Fan Efficiency section and is being developed to better represent a fans true efficiency at both testing and design conditions.
+Department of Energy (DOE) is creating a new fan efficiency rating system which will eventually become a federal standard.
+It is the understanding of the case author this change will replace the current ASHRAE 90.1-2016 Fan Efficiency section and is being developed to better represent a fans true efficiency at both testing and design conditions.
 The changes proposed here focus only on fan system static pressure.
-Future code cycles in California should consider adoption and or development of the fan efficiency from the DOE.
+Future code cycles in CA should consider adoption and or development of the fan efficiency from the DOE.